 - 1. Immediately alert the on-site or responsible health, safety, or medical personnel to assess the injury/accident - 2.
 Immediately contact emergency medical services - 3.
 Have a qualified/trained volunteer administer first aid to the injured person(s) and safely transport them to the designated area of refuge if needed - 4.
 Ensure that other youth program participants are being supervised while attending to the needs of the injured person(s) - 5.
-As soon as emergency medical services arrive, contact the parent/guardian, CMO and in the absence of a CMO contact the Vice Chair/Past Chair. - 6.
-If the person(s) are required to be transported to a hospital or emergency medical facility, designate an adult volunteer to meet them at the health care facility and other adult volunteers to supervise remaining youth program participants - 7.
+As soon as emergency medical services arrive, contact the parent/guardian, CMO, and District Youth Protection Officer - 6.
+If the person(s) are required to be transported to a hospital or emergency medical facility, designate an adult volunteer to accompany them and other adult volunteers to supervise remaining youth program participants - 7.
 Contact the designated person responsible for insurance-related questions or claims to determine what steps may be required to report to insurance provider(s) - 8.
-Determine if there will or may be any media coverage and activate your media crisis response protocols as directed by the District Governor - 9.
-The CMO will report the injury/accident to Rotary International within 72 hours of the injury/accident
+Determine if there will or may be any media coverage and activate your media crisis response protocols - 9.
+Report the injury/accident to the District Youth Protection Officer and Rotary International within 72 hours of the injury/accident